 Under the Small Business Investment Act and current SBA policy applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time SBA guaranteed debentures up to three times the amount of its regulatory capital.
 As of December 31, 2009, the maximum statutory limit on the dollar amount of outstanding SBA guaranteed debentures issued by a single SBIC is \$150.0 million.
 With \$65.3 million of regulatory capital as of December 31, 2009, the Fund has the current capacity to issue up to the statutory maximum of \$150.0 million of SBA guaranteed debentures.
 In addition, the Company has applied for a second SBIC license which application is currently being reviewed by the SBA.
 If approved, this license would provide the Company with the capability to issue an additional \$75.0 million of SBA-guaranteed debentures.
-In addition to the one - time 1.0% fee on the amount of each debenture issued.
+In addition to the one - time 1.0% fee on the total commitment from the SBA, the Company also pays a one - time 2.425% fee on the amount of each debenture issued.
 These fees are capitalized as deferred financing costs and are amortized over the term of the debt agreements using the effective interest method.
 The weighted average interest rates for all SBA guaranteed debentures as of December 31, 2009 and December 31, 2008 were 5.772% and 5.811%, respectively.
 The weighted average interest rate as of December 31, 2009 includes \$115.1 million of pooled SBA-guaranteed debentures with a weighted average fixed interest rate of 6.03% and \$6.8 million of unpooled SBA-guaranteed debentures with a weighted average interim interest rate of 1.41%.
 The weighted average interest rate as of December 31, 2008 includes \$93.1 million of pooled SBA-guaranteed debentures with a weighted average fixed interest rate of 6.19% and \$22.0 million of unpooled SBA-guaranteed debentures with a weighted average interim interest rate of 4.19%.